 According to the DailyMailTV, Williams said that Couch even wants to be a voice in assisting others.

 “He has expressed some desire to assist others.
 My impression is he has no wish to go and do the big stuff but rather to say, ‘Hey, kids, don’t do what I did.
 Don’t think like I thought.
 Don’t believe you’re going to get away with it’…..I believe he is genuine in what he says.”

 Yet, Williams indicated that although he forgave Couch long ago, he’ll never forget who is or what he did, according to NBC.
 With the apparent changes that Williams said he saw in Couch, however, he feels the “affluenza” man can make something positive of his life.

 Couch, now 20, had an opportunity that some other young people in his situation never had.
-After killing four people and causing life-long injuries to others after he decided to get behind the wheel after a night filled with drinking, former Texas District Judge Jean Boyd allowed him to avoid jail by completing 10 years of probation and enrolling in a rehabilitation center.
+He killed four people and caused life-long injuries to others after he crashed his father’s truck.
+Former Texas District Judge Jean Boyd allowed him to avoid jail by completing 10 years of probation and enrolling in a rehabilitation center.

 Upon his return to the U.S. in 2016, Couch was sentenced to serve two years behind bars.
 He’s now up for release, but the tragic mess he left behind is a stark reminder that he took several lives in what could have been a preventable situation.

 Slain victims of the 2013 tragedy include:

 - Shelby Boyles